mikehoward/tdd_deploy/Readme.md

 To change them, move to /lib/tdd\_deploy/local\_tests and hack away.
 Copy and hack to add more tests. [hint: if you do this, you should copy or move everything .../local\_tests (and maybe run rake tdd\_deploy:flush\_gem\_tests)]
+* edit your Capistrano config/deploy.rb file.
+Use roles balance\_hosts, db\_hosts, and
+web\_hosts
+* muck with the deployment files in lib/tdd\_deploy/site-erb.
+There are files for each class of hosts. add, edit, etc files as you see fit.
 * open a terminal and start the server.
 * open a browser window and visit 'localhost:9292'.

-NOTES:

-* The server reloads the configuration when you change it
+* build your deployment site-config filees by clicking the 'Run Configurator' button.
+* hack your Capistrano config/deploy.rb to copy the files to the appropriate roles.
+* run Capistrano to deploy
+* muck with your deployment sites until all tests pass

-* The server does NOT pick up new or modified tests, so you have to restart it.
+Note: The server is supposed to automatically pick up new or modified tests, but you may have to restart it when you change or add one

-## Installation
+<h2 id="installation">Installation</h2>

     gem install tdd_deploy